-- The → Stakeholder Panel examined the selection of material aspects (see → GRI 102-46 and → GRI 102-47), see → Panel Statement and → Response from Geberit to the Panel Statement. - Financial reporting is audited by an external auditor, see → Financials > Financial statements Geberit AG > Report of the statutory auditor. - Reporting on the energy and greenhouse gas balance sheet is submitted as part of the Carbon Disclosure Project (CDP) and reviewed and assessed as part of the usual evaluation. - Since 2016, Geberit has also been publishing its detailed water balance as part of the CDP Water Program. - The Geberit Group has a → Group certificate in accordance with ISO 9001 (quality), ISO 14001 (environment) and OHSAS 18001 (occupational health and safety) that is valid until 2021.
-All Geberit production plants are certified to ISO 9001 and ISO 14001.
-The Geberit Safety System was implemented worldwide in 2018 and all of our production plants will be certified according to the new occupational safety standard ISO 45001 by the end of 2019. - In 2015, all Geberit companies implemented the European Energy Efficiency Directive 2012/27/EU, with five German production plants currently certified to ISO 50001.
-Another review of implementation of the Directive is due in 2019. - On-site audits (quality, environment, occupational safety) of suppliers are carried out by Geberit and certified third-party specialists, see → Chapter 10.2 Operations > Procurement.
+- The Stakeholder Panel examined the selection of material aspects (see → GRI 102-46 and → GRI 102-47), see → Panel Statement and → Response from Geberit to the Panel Statement. - Financial reporting is audited by an external auditor, see → Financials > Financial statements Geberit AG > Report of the statutory auditor. - Reporting on the energy and greenhouse gas balance sheet is submitted as part of the Carbon Disclosure Project (CDP) and reviewed and assessed as part of the usual evaluation. - Since 2016, Geberit has also been publishing its detailed water balance as part of the CDP Water Program. - The Geberit Group has a → Group certificate in accordance with ISO 9001 (quality), ISO 14001 (environment) and ISO 45001 (occupational health and safety) that is valid until 2021.
+28 of the 29 production plants, central logistics, and the management company incorporating all Group functions at headquarters in Rapperswil-Jona (CH) are certified in accordance with these three standards or OHSAS 18001.
+By the end of 2020, all production plants will be covered by these standards.
+In addition, five German plants are certified according to ISO 50001 (energy) and ten sales companies according to ISO 9001 (quality). - In 2015, all Geberit companies implemented the European Energy Efficiency Directive 2012/27/EU, with five German production plants currently certified to ISO 50001.
+There were no deviations in the 2019 audit. - On-site audits (quality, environment, occupational health and safety) of suppliers are carried out by Geberit as well as certified third-party specialists, see → Chapter 10.2 Operations > Procurement.